 Your biceps muscles work to flex your arm at the elbow.
-An inflammation of the bicep tendon or bicep tendonitis, occurs due to repetitive small movements or a prior rotator cuff tear.
+An inflammation of the bicep tendon or bicep tendonitis, occurs due to repetitive small movements.
+It can also be caused from a prior rotator cuff tear.
 It causes pain in the shoulder and functional limitation.
 The pain will be found in the front of the shoulder and can radiate down to the arm.
 Bicep tendonitis makes up 5% of all bicep injuries.

 If your bicep tendonitis is in the acute stage, you need sufficient rest and icing to reduce the inflammation of the tendon.